 Multi-floor retail environments

-Retail stores that span multiple floors present additional wireless challenges.
+Retail stores spread across multiple floors introduce additional design challenges.

-Many business owners assume that access points installed on one floor will adequately serve areas above or below.
-In practice, floor materials, building construction and store layout often prevent signals from travelling effectively between levels.
+Many organisations assume that access points installed on one floor will provide adequate coverage above or below.
+In reality, floor construction, building materials and store layout often prevent signals from travelling effectively between levels.

 🔹 Coverage gaps between floors